 Repairs in your home

 Contact us straight away.
-Call our repairs team at any time, they work 24/7 to cover emergency situations.
+Call our call handlers at the National Service Centre at any time, they work 24/7 to cover emergency situations.
 If it’s a fire, gas leak or a major water leak, take emergency action immediately.

 If there is a fire in your home